openthread/ot-docs/site/en/guides/porting/set-up-the-build-environment.md

 You may define this script yourself, but it may be easiest to use the [`make-pretty`][script-make-pretty] script which existing platform repos are using.
 The script calls into the `openthread`'s style scripts and helps ensure consistent style across all OpenThread repositories.

-> Note: If you plan on eventually hosting your repository on the OpenThread organization, it's required that you use this script to gatekeeps pull-requests into your `main` branch.
-An example of how to add this CI check can be seen [here](https://github.com/openthread/ot-efr32/blob/859f50e515e0ab9840064302f6bfbeaf9e9cbd0d/.github/workflows/build.yml#L49-L63)
+> Note: If you plan on eventually hosting your repository on the OpenThread organization, it's required that you use this script to gatekeep pull-requests into your `main` branch.
+An example of how to add this CI check can be seen [here](https://github.com/openthread/ot-efr32/blob/859f50e515e0ab9840064302f6bfbeaf9e9cbd0d/.github/workflows/build.yml#L49-L63).

-### Linker script configuration
+## Step 4: Linker script configuration

 The [GNU Linker](http://www.ece.ufrgs.br/~fetter/eng04476/manuals/ld.pdf) script describes how to map all sections in the input files (`.o` "object" files